-Buckley Road does not overtop during the 2-, 5- or 10-year events, although the road shoulders and surrounding areas are inundated.
+Buckley Road does not overtop during the 2-, 5- or 10-year events in the near-term scenario, although the road shoulders and surrounding areas are inundated.
 Buckley Road is expected to be overtopped during the 25- and 100-year events.
-The maximum flood depth over the road is approximately 1-foot.
+The maximum flood depth over the road is approximately 1 foot.

 It is important to note that, per standard engineering practice, all bridges and culverts are assumed free of debris blockages.
 If crossings are not maintained, there is a higher potential for flows to backup and overtop the roadways.
-Using a 25% blockage on the Buckley Road crossing of Tank Farm Creek, the model shows that flows do overtop the roadway.
+Using a 25% blockage on the Buckley Road crossing of Tank Farm Creek, the model shows that flows do overtop the roadway more frequently.
 This emphasizes the need for routine maintenance and provides a good example of the variability between model results and potential real-world conditions.